-DECLARATION OF PREGNANCY

-To: Radiologic Science Program Director
+To:

-In accordance with the NRC's regulations at 10 CFR 20.1208, "Dose to an Embryo/Fetus," I am declaring that I am pregnant.
-I believe I became pregnant in \\\\\ (only month and year need be provided).
+at 10 CFR 20.1208, "Dose to an Embryo/Fetus," e I became pregnant in

-I understand that my clinical education assignments and activities will not be restricted in an effort to control my fetal exposure level.
-I understand that the RSO and Program Director will work to determine what reasonable modifications can be made, (including adjusting scheduled rotation assignments), if necessary.

-I understand the radiation dose to my fetal monitor during my entire pregnancy will not be permitted to exceed 500 mrem (5 millisievert) (unless that dose has already been exceeded between the time of conception and submitting this letter) and/or a single monthly exposure value exceeds 50 mrem (0.5 millisievert), I will be prohibited from completing any further clinical education assignments and/or participating in RADS course laboratories that require radiation exposures to be made until I have given birth.
-I understand that individuals in my clinical education setting (and any future setting(s) I may be assigned to during my pregnancy) may be notified regarding my pregnancy, in an effort to ensure my safety and the safety of my fetus.
+will not be permitted to exceed 500 mrem exceeded between the time of conception exposure value exceeds 50 mrem (0.5 mill further clinical education assignments and require radiation exposures to be made un education assignments and activities will rexposure level.
+I understand that individual setting(s) I may be assigned to during my monitor (embryo/fetus) during my entire pregnancy (5 millisievert) (unless that dose has already been and submitting this letter) or a single monthly lisievert), I will be prohibited from completing any /or participating in RADS course laboratories that will I have given birth.
+I understand that my clinical not be restricted in an effort to control my fetal als in my clinical education setting (and any future pregnancy) will be notified regarding my pregnancy, fety of my fetus.
+I also understand that my didactic mot be waived during my pregnancy.

 (Your Signature)

 (Your Name Printed)

 (Date)

-Appendix 3.13.5: Retracting Pregnancy
+Appendix 3.13.2: Retracting Pregnancy